 2pm – 3pm Prof Barry Carpenter – Engagement: assessing against the seven areas of engagement for cognition and learning.

-3.15pm – 4.15pm Janet Thompson – A focus on the pre-key stage standards with specific reference to how schools should interpret these in terms of OFSTED readiness.
+3.15pm – 4.15pm Janet Thompson – A focus on the pre-key stage standards with specific reference to how schools should interpret these.

 4.15pm Questions & Closing thoughts.